asimmagar20/asimmagar20/README.md

 I enjoy working with Python/Django, React.js, WordPress, and frontend technologies to turn ideas into clean, functional user experiences.

 - 🌍 Based in Nepal
-- 🎓 Science background with strong interest in software development
+- 🎓 Science background with a strong interest in software development
 - 💼 Experience as a junior developer / intern working on real web projects
-- 💡 Interested in full‑stack development, UI/UX, and practical digital solutions
+- 💡 Passionate about full‑stack development, UI/UX, and practical digital solutions
 - 🎯 Goal: Grow into a strong full‑stack developer with production‑ready projects in my portfolio

 You can learn more about me and my work on my portfolio: **[asimpunmagar.com.np](https://asimpunmagar.com.np)**.